 In the 16th and 17th centuries, further reforms were made.
 In 1972, the Greco painting museum was renewed with a separate entrance for visitors.

 Inside, you will be able to see valuable sculptures from different eras and five Chapels.
-The main chapel draws attention for its Gothic style.
+The Gothic style of the main chapel draws the attention of tourists.

-This 14th-century nobleman was buried in this church where a miracle took place during his burial: St. Augustine and St. Stephen came down from heaven to bury him while a voice was heard saying, “Such an accolade receives who serves God and his saints.”
+The 14th-century nobleman was buried in this church and during that time, a miracle occurred during his burial.
+St. Augustine and St. Stephen came down from heaven to bury him while a voice was heard saying, “Such an accolade receives who serves God and his saints.”

 Address: Plaza del Conde 4

-By now, it’s time to eat something, so our recommendation is that you don’t get too far and eat something in the Jewish quarter.
+By now, it’s time to eat something, so we recommend that you don’t get too far and eat something in the Jewish quarter.

 The Afternoon of the Second Day in Toledo

 Monastery San Juan de Los Reyes

-The Monastery of San Juan de Los Reyes de Toledo is one of the most beautiful Gothic temples of Spain.
+The Monastery of San Juan de Los Reyes de Toledo is one of Spain’s most beautiful Gothic temples.
 After the cathedral, it is the largest Gothic temple in the city.

 The works began in 1477 and were almost completed by 1496.

 If you want to know more about its history, I leave you this link to expand the information.

 The Cloister is the most beautiful thing in the monastery.
 It has two floors and a garden that evokes the Garden of Eden.
-You can see trees of arrayanes, a cypress, an orange tree, and other species that provide harmony, which is ideal for escaping the noise of the city.
+You can see trees of arrayanes, a cypress, an orange tree, and other species that provide harmony, ideal for escaping the noise of the city.

 Bridge St. Martin’s

 The bridge of San Martín de Toledo was built in the Gothic period and was part of the city’s defense system.

-You can see its arches and its defensive towers and of course, you can cross it to enjoy the views.
+You can see its arches and defensive towers.
+Go across it to enjoy the views.

 The new bridge was partially destroyed in the 14th century by the battles between the kings of Castilla “Pedro I el Cruel” and his half-brother “Enrique II de Trastámara.”

-During the middle ages, taxes were levied on the different goods that crossed over here in order to finance the public works of the time.
+During the middle ages, taxes were levied on the different goods that crossed over here to finance the public works of the time.